 Estimates of Industry Multifactor Productivity (cat. no. 5260.0.55.002)

-The 2017-18 issue of Estimates of Industry Multifactor Productivity will be released on 3 December 2018.
-It provides updated estimates of multifactor productivity (MFP) for the 16 industries defined to comprise the market sector, and two aggregates: 12 selected industries and 16 market sector industries.
+The 2018-19 issue of Estimates of Industry Multifactor Productivity will be released on 2 December 2019.
+It provides updated estimates of multifactor productivity (MFP) for the 16 industries defined to comprise the market sector.
+Longer time series are produced for 12 selected industries.
 Also included are productivity growth cycles for market sector industries and selected industries aggregates back to 1998-99 and 1973-74, respectively.